Q-code-unique/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 The fourteenth script prints a number with two decimal places, followed by a new line.
 The fifteenth script converts a number from base 10 to base 16.
 The sixteenth script encodes and decodes text using the rot13 encryption.
+The seventeenth script prints every other line from the input, starting with the first line.